titanturtles/titanturtles.github.io/cybercamp.md

 ## Cost for the camp:

 Donation to Master Builders Club:\
-Standard Camp: $350 by April 30th ($450 starting May 1st)\
+Standard Camp: $300 by April 30th ($350 starting May 1st)\
-Advanced Camp: $450 by April 30th ($600 starting May 1st)\
+Advanced Camp: $400 by April 30th ($500 starting May 1st)\
-Both Camps: $750 by April 30th ($1,000 starting May 1st)
+Both Camps: $650 by April 30th ($800 starting May 1st)

-Online VMs access: Extra $50 per week (limited supply) (It is recommended to run VMs on your own computer.
-Online VMs are only for those who really could not get a computer to run the VMs locally.)

 * * *

 ## Hardware requirement:

-Intel computers with internet connection, and at least 16GB of memory (RAM) and 100GB free SSD harddrive space.
+Intel/AMD computers with internet connection, and at least 16GB of memory (RAM) and 100GB free SSD harddrive space.
 AMD computers should work fine.

 (Costco has qualified laptop at $700 and up.
 Amazon has qualified renewed laptop at around $300, but YMMV.)

-However, Apple M series computer will not work.
+However, Apple M series computer will not work directly.
+If you only have apple computer, we can convert the virtual images for you at an extra cost.

 * * *